You may be aware of the wise advice that to achieve the best outcomes, you should work on your business, not just in it.

 - Is the content up-to-date and engaging?
 For example, if there are services listed that you no longer offer, or a lack of content about products and services that have become a significant part of your business, this can mean missed opportunities.

 - Does your website look dated?
-Some updated images or a colour palette change may be in order to freshen its appeal.
+Some updated images or a colour palette change may help freshen its appeal.

 - Have you learned all you can about search engine optimisation to increase your chances of being found online?
 Our SEO made easy information is a great place to start.